MeganerdNL/uki-automation-dracut/README.md

 ## Dependencies
 - `sbsigntool`.
 For dracut to work with Secure Boot.
 - `binutils` (provides `objcopy`).
 For dracut to build UKI files.
 - `gummiboot-efistub`.
-For dracut to build UKI files
+For dracut to build UKI files.

 ## Optional dependencies
 - De default files here assume you have `plymouth` installed and microcode update-files for your kernel: `intel-ucode` if you have an Intel CPU.
 You can change this in de dracut config files in `/etc/dracut`.